typst-tud/tud-slides/README.md

 Further information on its features and how to use them can be found in the [Touying tutorial](https://touying-typ.github.io/touying/docs/intro).

 ## Installation and Usage
+### 0. install Open Sans
+- install Open Sans from https://github.com/googlefonts/opensans/tree/main/fonts/ttf
+- Typst does not yet support variable fonts, thus you need to use separate ttf files for each weight and style

 ### 1. get the template
 - clone this repository with git